 Looking to make the switch to a safety razor?
 Learn how to use a safety razor and the best safety razor to switch to and you’ll be off to a great start.
 Disposable razors will be a thing of the past!

 I’m someone who tries to lead a sustainable lifestyle and I know full well how bad disposable razor blades and heads can be for the environment.
 One time I almost stepped on a razor blade at the beach!
-Kind of terrifying but still I embarrassingly did not switch to a less polluting razor.
-But when Katie convinced me that safety razors really aren’t scary and that I should probably just suck it up and start using one I knew the time had come.
+But it still took me a while to make the switch to a safety razor.

 Full transparency: My husband switched to a safety razor years ago and seeing how thin and small the razor blade was and the process of putting it together totally freaked me out.
 I was terrified I would slice myself open.
 I also mistakenly believed safety razors were only for men (NOT TRUE!) so this post has been a long time in the making.

 I also want to add that shaving is of course 100000% optional.
 I don’t shave all of my body hair and sometimes I’m infrequent about it.
-Shave if you want and what you want.
+Shave if you want and what you want – it’s all your personal preference.
 More power to you either way!

 What is a Safety Razor?